 The barn form is said to derive from the Roman basilica or law court (although it isn’t exactly clear which came first, barn or basilica).
 The building type that originally served Romans as a public,

-, or as a a ground-up custom home.
-In the case of the vintage barn, the warmth of the restored wood and drama of a soaring interior can make
+Such forms are perfect starting points for anyone dreaming about a new home, or as a ground-up custom home.
+In the case of a vintage barn, the warmth of restored wood and drama of a soaring interior can make

 Ranch house designer and popularizer Cliff May once said “You never see a bad barn.
 But you see all kinds of ugly houses; that’s because they’re built without considering function.
 A barn is made to spend not a nickel more than you need to house the horse or the cow or the feed.”
 The point is that a barn’s simple outline and straightforward yet noble spaces provide a remarkable springboard for the imagination.
 And they always have.

 To browse a collection of barn style house plans click here.